jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 Please read the User Manual for information about the functionality of Enigma Research.

 I want to thank Gökhan Yu for convincing me to use C#.
 It was the right choice for building a Windows based astrology application.
 Gökhan also provided valuable insights into the technicalities of C# and .Net.

 ### License / open source

 Enigma is Open Source.
 You can use it following the terms of the GNU General Public License (GPL).
-The GPL allows you to use, change and redistribute this software only if your own software is open source.
+The GPL allows you to use, change and redistribute this software only if your own software is also open source.
 It does not have to be free, but the full source code should be publicly available.
 For more information, see the file *gpl-3.0.txt* in the source's root.